ArjunPalkar/arjunpalkar/README.md

 ---

 ## About Me
-Computer Engineering graduate skilled in **Java, Spring Boot, REST APIs, and Full-Stack Development**.
-Experienced in building scalable web applications with **MongoDB, SQL**, and **AWS cloud integration**.
-Passionate about delivering secure, high-performance solutions and contributing to dynamic software development teams.
+Computer Engineering graduate specializing in Java, Spring Boot, REST APIs, and AWS Cloud.
+Experienced in designing and developing scalable backend systems and full-stack applications with secure authentication, payment gateway integration, and cloud deployment.
+Passionate about problem-solving, learning new technologies, and building high-performance, systems.
+Eager to contribute to a software development team while continuously growing as a developer.

 ---